Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 Try to split the dataset in groups called clusters that:
 - maximize homogeneity inside the cluster
 - maximize etherogeneity outside of clusters
-Then we can find anomalies by looking for small, less dense cluster far away from the big dense cluster (which represent the norm)
+Then we can find anomalies by looking for small, less dense cluster far away from the big dense cluster (which represent the norm).

 In order to group data we need to define a metric to evaluate the distance between the points in the dataset.
 This depends largely on the type of data, there are many options:
 - euclidean distance (basic one)